CSE-SouthwestHS/PrisonersDilemmaSWHS-MASTER/README.md

 ## Hosting a Tournament

 The Iterative Prisoners Dilemma can be staged on GitHub.
 To host your own tournament, Fork this repository and upload it as a new repository to your own GitHub account.
-Each competing team can clone the repository, branch it, program and test their module solution.
+Each competing team can fork the repository to program and test their solution.
 When ready to compete players can send a pull request to your master branch.
 Merge all your competitors branches and run the competition.

 (Using a Git server is by no means a requirement to host a tournament, however it provides an ideal collaborative environment.)